SFEley/mongo_store/README.markdown

 # MongoStore

-It's **ActiveSupport::Cache::MongoStore** -- a [MongoDB](http://mongodb.org)-based provider for the standard Rails cache mechanism.
+It's **ActiveSupport::Cache::MongoStore** -- a [MongoDB](http://mongodb.org)-based provider for the standard Rails 2 or Rails 3 cache mechanism.
 With an emphasis on fast writes and a memory-mapped architecture, Mongo is well-suited to caching.
 This gem aims to give you what the ubiquitous **MemCacheStore** does, but with Mongo's persistence.
 (And without having to put a second RAM devourer in an environment already running Mongo.)

 ## Getting Started